adfemg/adf-selenium/README.md

 * Download and alter Oracle's Rich Client Demo application to be used for automated tests.
 For details see the blog post at http://www.redheap.com/2015/02/adf-faces-12c-components-demo-test-automation.html or simply download and run the `public_html/index.jspx` in these fixed versions from within JDeveloper:
   * [Component demo for 12.1](https://drive.google.com/open?id=0B0EvDYuyTjZzYnlVSjFlYnhucFE)
   * [Component demo for 12.2](https://drive.google.com/open?id=0B0EvDYuyTjZzeHByNW1hZVQtaE0)
+* Run individual tests from the RichClientDemoTest project within JDeveloper or run je `junit` ant task in the build.xml to run all tests
+  * the ant build task uses a system property to tell it where you have deployed the ADF Faces Component Demo.
+You might need to change that
+  * when running individuel tests within JDeveloper it uses the system property set in the run profiles.
+Change the settings of the Default Run Profile of the RichClientDemoTest project to the URL where you have deployed the ADF Faces Component Demo
 * Optionally change `com/redheap/selenium/components/PageTestBase.java`
   * Replace `new PhantomJSDriverResource()` with `new FirefoxDriverResource()` to use Firefox instead of PhantomJS if you want to see what is going on in the browser